raulward/raulward/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on IT Support;
+- 🔭 I’m currently working on AI
-- 🌱 I’m currently learning SQL, Python, Machine Learning, Statistics and Data Analysis;
+- 🌱 I’m currently learning Python, AI, ML and Data Science.
-- 👯 I’m looking to collaborate on Data projects.
+- 👯 I’m looking to collaborate on Data/AI projects.

 <br/>